 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Concepts of similarity are foundational to geometry and its applications.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 After this lesson, students should be able to:

 - Describe how the sun moves in the sky throughout the day and during the course of a year.

 - Explain the efficiency advantages of solar tracking systems.

 (In advance, make copies of the attached Fundamentals Article, which contains basic photovoltaic efficiency information and facts that are used throughout this unit [including this lesson], one per student or one per small group.)

 Where is the sun in the sky?
 From our perspective on Earth, the sun is always changing its position in the sky.
 It is pretty obvious that every day the sun moves from the east to the west between sunrise and sunset, but did you know that it also moves from north to south throughout the course of the year?
 If you were to measure the position of the sun every day at solar noon (or the time of day when the sun is the highest in the sky) it would be at a different angle every day.
 The exact location of the sun in the sky depends on where you live, the day of the year, and, of course, the time of day.
 This effects the design decisions engineers make when they are installing photovoltaic (PV) panels.